 Your Guts Are An Emotional Center

-There are a lot of reasons to eat moderate amounts of good, healthy food.
+There are many reasons to eat moderate amounts of good, healthy food.

 As they say, anything worthwhile ain’t easy.

-One big reason that can make the effort worthwhile is in the interest of the optimal functioning of the little-known enteric nervous system.
-This system consists of brain tissue found in the esophagus, stomach, and intestines.
+One big reason that can make the effort worthwhile is in the interest of the optimal functioning of the little-known enteric nervous system—brain tissue found in the esophagus, stomach, and intestines.
 It’s a neural network acting independently from the main brain, the one in your head.
 Information about this body system has been emerging over the last 25 years, notably with the publication of The Second Brain by Michael Gershon.

 Because it’s brain tissue, it works like a brain.
 The enteric nervous system sends and receives impulses.
 It remembers.
 It responds to emotions.
 The chemical messengers, known as neurotransmitters, even transmit messages like the neurotransmitters in the big brain.
 This second brain even makes important compounds like serotonin.